 On November 12, 2018, certain senior managers of MTV entered into a loan agreement with MTV whereby a loan facility of \$0.6 million was granted to MTV.
-The unsecured loan has an interest rate of 12% per annum payable on the outstanding principal and repayment of interest and principal is due May 12, 2019.
+The unsecured loan has an interest rate of 12% per annum payable on the outstanding principal and repayment of interest and principal was due June 30, 2019.
+It has been agreed that these loans will be extended until November 30, 2019.